 Getting to Know Depo ProveraDepo Provera is a woman's birth control method.
-It is a progestin-only contraceptive injection that given 4 times a year.
-Depo Provera does not contain estrogen so it is safe for women how can't take birth control pills with estrogen.
+It is a progestin-only contraceptive injection that given four times a year.
+Depo Provera does not contain estrogen, so it is safe for women how can't take birth control pills with estrogen.
 The Depo shot is safe if you have recently given birth and if you are breastfeeding.

-According to WebMD, the Depo shot is immediately effective as long as you get it within 5 days of the start of your period.
-It lasts for at least three months and you need to get another shot every 12 weeks.
+According to WebMD, the Depo shot is immediately effective as long as you get it within five days of the start of your period.
+It lasts for at least three months, and you need to get another shot every 12 weeks.
 How worry free does that sound ladies?
 No more worrying about organizing your pills and taking them on time!

 What Are the Chances Of Getting Pregnant While On Depo ProveraDepo is one of the most reliable forms of birth control available and has a failure rate of less than 1%.
 Unfortunately, nothing is foolproof.
 Three women out of every 1000 will still end up pregnant while using Depo as their birth control of choice.

 Depo Provera and Pregnancy TestsSome of the side effects of Depo Provera can mimic the symptoms of early pregnancy.
-Side effects you may experience include loss of your period, weight gain, dizziness, changes in appetite and more.
+Side effects you may experience include loss of your period, weight gain, dizziness, changes in appetite, and more.
 These symptoms can lead women to think they may be pregnant.
 While the symptoms may point to being pregnant, the pregnancy test will likely be negative.
-The ingredients in the depo shot do not interfere with the pregnancy test's ability to accurately detect pregnancy.
+The ingredients in the depo shot do not interfere with the pregnancy test's ability to detect pregnancy accurately.
 If your pregnancy test shows a negative result, then you are not pregnant.
 If by some chance, you do get a positive pregnancy test, you should contact your doctor.
 A positive result would mean you are pregnant.
-It shouldn't happen but 3 women out of 1000 do get pregnant while using Depo when they get their shots on time.
+It shouldn't happen, but three women out of 1000 do get pregnant while using Depo when they get their shots on time.